hydrusnetwork/hydrus/docs/running_from_source.md

 1. Follow the above guide to get the source install working in a new folder on a fresh database
 2. **MAKE A BACKUP OF EVERYTHING**
-3. Delete everything from the source install's `db` directory.
+3. Delete any test database you made from the source install's `db` directory.
-4. Move your built release's entire `db` directory to the source.
+4. Move your built release's entire `db` directory to the now-clear source `db` directory.
 5. Run your source release again--it should load your old db no problem!
-6. Update your backup routine to point to the new source install location.
+6. Move things around, or update your backup routine to point to the new source install location.

 **If you moved your database to another location and use the -d/--db_dir launch parameter**

 1. Follow the above guide to get the source install working in a new folder on a fresh database (without -db_dir)
 2. **MAKE A BACKUP OF EVERYTHING**
-3. Just to be neat, delete the .db files, .log files, and client_files folder from the source install's `db` directory.
+3. Just to be neat, delete any test database you made from the source install's `db` directory.
 4. Run the source install with --db_dir just as you would the built executable--it should load your old db no problem!

 ## Doing it Yourself { id="what_you_need" }